reselbob/simplegps/README.md

 `sudo apt install GPSD`

-Used `systemctl` to make it so `gpsd` starts on bootup.
+Use `systemctl` to make it so `gpsd` starts on bootup:

 `sudo systemctl enable gpsd`

-Start up GPSD and GPSD.socket
+Start up `gpsd` and `gpsd.socket`
+:
 `sudo systemctl start gpsd`

 `sudo systemctl start gpsd.socket`

-You can checkout if GPSD is running by using the `cgps` utlity that  ships with the download.
+You can verify that GPSD is running by using the `cgps` utlity that  ships with the download.

 `cgps`